popgenmethods/momi2/Readme.md

 ## Upcoming features

+momi is under active development.
+Upcoming features include:
+* Pulse migration/admixture
+* Automatic differentiation for gradient descent, inference
+* Improved user interface

-An upcoming paper will extend the Moran joint SFS algorithm to handle demographic histories with pulse migration, and will also include a method for fitting models via gradient descent.
+We are currently writing a second paper to describe the extension of the momi algorithm to include pulse migration and gradient descent.
-The user interface of momi will also be changing when migration and gradient descent are added.
-Stay tuned for updates!